Perform Fourier analysis of signal

 shows two applications of the Fourier measurement block.
 The upper

-DC component, fundamental value, and second and third harmonic content
+to compute the DC component, fundamental value, and second and third

-of the same input signal.
-In the lower part of the model, the block
+harmonic content of the same input signal.
+In the lower part of the

-computes the fundamental value (magnitude and phase) of three different
+model, the block computes the fundamental value (magnitude and phase)

-inputs.
-For this application, specify initial values for the three
+of three different inputs.
+For this application, specify initial values

 The model sample time is parameterized by the Ts variable set to a default value of 50e-6 s.
 Set Ts to 0 in the command window to simulate the model in continuous mode.